thealliancenow/thealliancenow.github.io/source/actions/2016-11-19-sanctuary-campus.html.markdown

 image_credit: "Twitter/@ProvDSA"
 ---

-College and university students, professors, alumni ask schools to become sanctuaries for undocumented immigrants.
+College and university students, professors, and alumni ask schools to become sanctuaries for undocumented immigrants.
 You can find a petition, or start a new one.